Now you can share screen content directly to employees working remotelyFind out moreclose

 Your RAM or memory is needed to keep the general user experience running at optimal levels.
 Some operating systems have more ongoing processes than others and therefore need more RAM.

 For Windows, Android and Android TV devices, aim for at least 2GB of RAM, with 3-4GB preferable.
 Chrome OS requires less resources, so get a device with 2GB of RAM or more.
-As for Amazon Fire TV, Apple iOS and Chrome Stick devices it’s similar to how it is with CPUs, with devices well optimized in most cases to use the RAM they are given to accomplish what they need to do.
+As for Amazon Fire TV and Apple iOS it’s similar to how it is with CPUs, with devices well optimized in most cases to use the RAM they are given to accomplish what they need to do.

 It’s important to get a device that supports the network setup you have, with things like WiFi speed, Ethernet capabilities and support for different network security protocols.